Excelian/Mache/README.md

 ## Building the code
 * The code is built using JDK 1.8 using Gradle 2+.
-* To run the unit tests, Rabbit MQ will need to be running
 * There are integration tests that exercise the various supported Big Data stores, these are disabled if Excelian's integration test environment `BluePrint` is not reachable so you will still have a passing build when you clone the